seligmar/leslie-knope-2020/README.md

 # Leslie Knope 2020

- The purpose of this app is to provide an open-source template for individuals running for office to launch their own websites.
-The app uses React and a Rails API, and takes Leslie Knope of Parks and Rec fame as a stand-in-candidate.
+ This app aims to provide an open-source template for individuals running for office to launch their own websites.
+The app uses React and a Rails API, and takes Leslie Knope of Parks and Recreation fame as a stand-in-candidate.

 # Getting Started